EKold/wra410/README.md

 6. Changed the header and footer text color to #0db14b;

 ## Required Changes to WRA 410

-3. Include two images.

-4. Use a table to format the Grading Scale on the Assignments page.

 5. Reformat the Student Groups.
 Use a different color for links, add a title for each group, seperate each student.
 Use multiple columns for the divs.